 The key DFARS clauses for CMMC flow-down requirements are 252.204-7012, 7019, 7020, and 7021.
 Of particular importance is 7021, which addresses CMMC requirements and flow-down to subcontractors.
 Read more here.

-Q: The CMMC requirement is needed at time of order, not when quoting, correct?
+Q: Is the CMMC requirement needed at time of order?
+Or when quoting?

 Correct- While CMMC certification is officially required at time of contract award rather than during the bidding process, Prime contractors are increasingly making certification a prerequisite for consideration.